 Halfway through listening about that last overseas trip I wanted to interrupt.
-For I had heard something new and quite different about travelling overseas.
+I had heard something new and quite different about travelling overseas.

-When talking about meeting people in their own country I began to hear a quiet deference.
+While talking about meeting people in their own country I began to hear a quiet deference.
 Someone who wanted to tread lightly as an invited guest.

 I certainly don’t identify with the tourist that is the centre of attention.
 The loud one with the expectation that the whole country is waiting for their next request.

 No what I heard was this.
 I am a curious guest.
 I am visiting your country.
 I do know something of course, but mostly there is much I don’t know.
 And I will learn more if I am respectful to all those I meet.
 That is what I received from my conversation with the introverted tourist.